Fun times in Nebraska and returning home

 Kenefick Parks gives you an (almost) up-close view of these powerhouses of railroad history.
 The signs around the park shares Union Pacific history along with the history of the locomotives.
 Getting to the park is a little tricky, but not impossible.
 Drive to the parking lot of the Lauritzen Gardens and head to the south end of the lot where you will see the stairs and a ramp, either of those will lead you to the locomotives.

 The Omaha Zoo has become a popular activity during my visits.
 The zoo is open year-round with indoor and outdoor displays for your enjoyment.
-Most of the buildings are somewhat close to each other, so if you go to the zoo in cold weather, you can still get a lot out of your visit without freezing any body parts off.
+Most buildings are somewhat close to each other, so if you go to the zoo in cold weather, you can still get a lot out of your visit without freezing any body parts off.

 Mackenzie would undoubtedly tell you (if she was talking, she 15 months give her a break) that the aquarium is her favorite.
 As you walk into the aquarium, there is an opportunity to make contact with a starfish.
 Mackenzie does not seem to be a fan of touching critters that live in the water.
 Mackenzie loves the first aquarium, a large trank full of fish that are silver in color.
 She loves watching these fish and will do it for a long time.
 If it is possible to get her past the puffins and penguins exhibits, she’ll follow through the rest of the aquarium.